kimpublic/startup/README.md

 ## 🚀 DB/Login deliverable

-For this deliverable I did the following.
+For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
 - [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.

 ## 🚀 WebSocket deliverable

-For this deliverable I did the following.
+For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
 - [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.